ReggieLacrete/ReactNative-App/README.md

 <h2>About the project</h2>

-<p>This is a e-commerce website built with React and CSS.
-This
+<p>This is a project built while attending Nucamp Coding Bootcamp built with React Native and Javascript.</p>
-website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.</p>

 <h3>Build with:</h3>

-» Vanila CSS <br>
+» React Native <br>
 » React JS

 <h2>Screenshots of the Project 📸</h2>